-- Bone marrow biopsy: it is similar to needle biopsy, but the sample taken out is bone marrow.
-It is done to see if the lymphoma has spread to the bone marrow.
+Bone marrow biopsy: It is similar to a needle biopsy, but the sample taken out is bone marrow.
+It is done to see if the Hodgkin’s lymphoma has spread to the bone marrow.

-C T scans (computer tomography scans): they give a better view of the swellings and are useful to detect swellings in the neck, chest, abdomen and pelvis.
+C T scans (computed tomography scans): They give a better view of the swellings and are useful to detect swellings in the neck, chest, abdomen, and pelvis.

 They may be used to guide the needle for FNAC.

-PET scans (positron emission tomography): a radioactive form of sugar which accumulates in the cancer cells.
+PET scans (positron emission tomography): A radioactive form of sugar which accumulates in the cancer cells.
 PET scans are usually done to study the extent of spread of cancer.

-- Blood tests: complete blood count: an estimate of the blood cells is measured to check for deficiencies in the blood components, erythrocyte sedimentation rate, and even liver and kidney function.
+Blood Tests: Complete blood count: an estimate of the blood cells is measured to check for deficiencies or increase in the blood cells, erythrocyte sedimentation rate, and even liver and kidney function.
 This is the first test to detect the Hodgkin’s Lymphoma.

-After diagnosis, the lymphoma is grouped into stages for better management and treatment.
+After diagnosis, the Hodgkin’s lymphoma is grouped into stages for better management and treatment.